AdobeDocs/commerce-admin-developer/src/pages/style-guide/content/voice-and-tone.md

 The tone in UI content – including navigation, tables, forms, and calls to action – is usually more focused on accuracy and conciseness, but the same standards apply: Use clear, plain language and consult global conventions to ensure content is understood by all.

 Consistency is critical.
-For example, wherever content is displayed in [Data Tables]({{ page.baseurl }}/pattern-library/displaying-data/datatable/datatable.html) or [Form Elements]({{ page.baseurl }}/pattern-library/getting-user-input/form_elements/form_elements.html), it should use Magento standard or global conventions.
+For example, wherever content is displayed in [Data Tables](https://devdocs.magento.com/guides/v2.4/pattern-library/displaying-data/datatable/datatable.html) or [Form Elements](https://devdocs.magento.com/guides/v2.4/pattern-library/getting-user-input/form_elements/form_elements.html), it should use standard or global conventions.
 <br>

 *Correct example of button-label consistency, in a task flow:*